Hog-CERN/Hog/docs/02-User-Manual/02-Hog-CI/02-setup-CI.md

 | __HOG_TARGET_BRANCH__          |  Project target branch.
 Merge request should start from this branch.
 Default: master |
 | __HOG_NJOBS__               |  Number of CPU jobs for the synthesis and implementation.
 Default: 4 |
 | __HOG_IP_NJOBS__               |  Number of CPU jobs for the synthesis and implementation.
 Default: 4 |

+[^7]: For Quartus there will be a dedicated variable in the future

 # EOS space (Optional)